sdiehl/wiwinwlh/tutorial.md

 * Haskell98
 * Haskell2010

-And then there is so called *Modern Haskell* which is not an official languae standard but is an ambigious term to denoate the emerging way most Haskellers program with new versions of GHC.
-This varies with programmers.
+And then there what is colloquially referred to as *Modern Haskell* which is not an official language standard, but an ambiguous term to denote the emerging way most Haskellers program with new versions of GHC.
+The degree and language features that are included in modern Haskell is not well-defined and will vary between programmers.
+Some programmers prefer to stay quite close to the Haskell2010 standard and only include a few extensions while some go all out and attempt to do full dependent types in Haskell.

 Modern Haskell is defined by at least some use of type-level programming, flexible typeclasses and [Language Extensions].